rogeramitchell/tdtm-mutable-example/README.md

 As a user, we expect every Account has an accurate value in the `NumberOfEmployees`, so whenever a Contact is created, we need to increment this field by 1.

+While this may seem like a trivial use case, it demonstrates how the TDTM framework cannot be reliably used by subscriber developers, as a conflict will arise if the subscriber's code extending TDTM's `DmlWrapper` will contain a record that NPSP has already staged for update.

 NOTE: We also assume that all of NPSP's standard Trigger Handler records are configured and active in the org.

 ## Using `TDTM_Runnable`

+This has been implemented with the class [`CON_SetFieldsOnAccount_TDTM`](src/classes/CON_SetFieldsOnAccount_TDTM.cls).

 1. Ensure that your org has a `Trigger_Handler__c` record set up for the class that implements `TDTM_Runnable` that attempts to fulfill this requirement.
 	```apex